SuperbThing/Blindside/README.md

 deck you choose to play with.<br>
 ## Status
 Currently in BETA, we are finishing up the content of Blindside.<br>
-You can download it in Releases and install it like any other mod.
+You can download it in Releases and install it like any other mod.<br>
+Updates will feature primarily new content as opposed to reworks.